Thermodynamic aspects of dark energy fluids: Constraints on dark fluids

-It is obvious that if $w_i$ is constant, thermal and mechanical stability implies that $w_i\ge0$ which rule out all negative pressure fluids with a constant EoS parameter including vacuum energy.
-Thus, if the accelerated expansion of the Universe is caused by a dark energy fluid, its EoS parameter must be time-dependent.
+It is obvious that, if $w_i$ is constant, thermal and mechanical stability implies that $w_i\ge0$.
+This result implies that homogeneous negative pressure fluids with a constant EoS parameter are unphysical.
+This does not mean that vacuum energy cannot be the piece behind cosmic acceleration.
+As we have already stressed, although mathematically equivalent, physically a fluid with pressure $p=-\rho c^2$ is quite different from vacuum energy.
+Therefore, if the accelerated expansion of the Universe is caused by a dark energy fluid, its EoS parameter must be time-dependent.
 In Table \ref{Tab:1} we list some time-dependent guesses of the DE EoS parameter.
 Although in excellent agreement with the data, these phenomenological models do not satisfy the thermodynamical bound (\ref{thermo_bound}).

 Now, let $w$ and $\rho_{{\rm DE}}$ denotes, respectively, the EoS parameter and the density of the dark energy fluid.
 Since $w$ must evolves with the time, we can use (\ref{fluid_eq}) to rewrite the inequality (\ref{thermo_bound}) as